 The 5th floor covers the period after 1965, including the pop-art movement and figurative art.

-The square in front of the Centre Pompidou, the ‘Place Georges Pompidou’ or ‘Place Beaubourg’, is very popular.
+The square in front of the Centre Pompidou, the “Place Georges Pompidou”, also known as “Place Beaubourg”, is often teeming with tourists.
 The large crowds are animated by mimes, street portraitists and entertainers.